 Relevant Recitals[edit | edit source]

-The right to erasure, also commonly known as the right to be forgotten, constitutes a very important safeguard for the enforcement of the data protection principles and especially the principle of "data minimisation" as foreseen under Article 5(1)(c).
-This right was derived from the interpretation of Article 12(b) and Article 14(1)(a) of Directive 95/46/EC by the CJEU in its landmark judgement Google Spain C-131/12.
+The right to erasure, also commonly known as the right to be forgotten, constitutes a very important safeguard for the enforcement of the data protection principles and especially the principle of "data minimisation" as foreseen under Article 5(1)(c) GDPR.
+This right was derived from the interpretation of Articles 12(b) and 14(1)(a) of Directive 95/46/EC by the CJEU in its landmark judgement Google Spain C-131/12.
 The GDPR is the first piece of legislation that explicitly mentions the right to erasure.

 The data subject may invoke the right to erasure when the personal data is no longer necessary for the purpose(s) they were initially collected for or otherwise processed.
-This legal ground reflects the general GDPR principle of "purpose limitation" as provided for in Article 5(1)(b).
-In this case, if a data controller keeps processing the personal data, this processing would be unlawful according to Article 5(1)(b), except if the data controller had previously informed the data subject about the change of purpose according to Article 13 GDPR and Article 14 GDPR.
+This legal ground reflects the general GDPR principle of "purpose limitation" as provided for in Article 5(1)(b) GDPR.
+In this case, if a data controller keeps processing the personal data, this processing would be unlawful according to Article 5(1)(b) GDPR, except if the data controller had previously informed the data subject about the change of purpose according to Article 13 GDPR and Article 14 GDPR.

-This ground can apply in cases where the legal basis for processing is consent as provided for in Article 6(1)(a) or in Article 9(2)(a) when special categories of personal data are processed.
-Further processing of personal data after withdrawal of consent according to Article 7(3) renders that processing operation unlawful and the data controller must erase the personal data upon request.
-However, if there is another legal basis for lawful processing, such as the compliance of a legal obligation to which the controller is subject, then the latter may continue the processing operations and will not be obliged to erase this data.
+This ground can apply in cases where the legal basis for processing is consent as provided for in Article 6(1)(a) GDPR or in Article 9(2)(a) GDPR when special categories of personal data are processed.
+Further processing of personal data after withdrawal of consent according to Article 7(3) GDPR renders that processing operation unlawful and the data controller must erase the personal data upon request.
+However, if there is another legal basis for lawful processing, the latter controller may continue the processing operations and will not be obliged to erase this data.

-The processing can be unlawful due to a number of reasons.
-The most prominent case would be the lack of any legal basis as prescribed in Article 6 or Article 9, or the violation of the obligations of the data controllers under the GDPR as provided for mainly in Chapter 2.
+Processing can be unlawful for a number of reasons.
+Most commonly, processing is unlawful when it lacks any legal basis as prescribed in Article 6 GDPR or Article 9 GDPR, or when it violates the obligations of data controllers under the GDPR as provided for mainly in Chapter 2.

 Such legal obligations are left to the discretion of Member States.
 Hence, additional cases which would justify the erasure of data can be introduced at a national level.